DrollRobot/ip_info/README.md

 # Contributing

 Please contribute!
 I'm not a professional developer, so this project is a learning experience for me.
-I welcome constructive feedback
+I'm happy to hear how I can make it better.

 Can't code?
-Help me find new APIs to add to the script.
-A good API will have at least one of the following:
+Help me find new APIs to add.
+It would be great to find more that:
-- Doesn't require registration/an API key.
+- Don't require registration/an API key.
-- High rate limit.
-(1k queries per day?)
+- Have a high rate limit. (at least 1 per second, 1k queries per day?)
-- Provides good information, like tor/VPN, a risk score, abuse reports, etc...
+- Provide good security information, like tor/VPN, a risk score, abuse reports, etc...

 Provide me with:
 - Link to information about their free plan